 Reviewed Islamic mortgage structure for a development body in Afghanistan

-“The IFC has provided superior services in ensuring the successful development of the non-interest (Islamic) finance industry in Nigeria.
+“The UKIFC has provided superior services in ensuring the successful development of the non-interest (Islamic) finance industry in Nigeria.
 They have been a sound technical partner and without their expertise, support, and genuine commitment, we would not have achieved as much as we have done in this area.
-The IFC’s ability to work with a range of stakeholders, across jurisdictions, makes them an asset in the field of non-interest financial services.”
+The UKIFC’s ability to work with a range of stakeholders, across jurisdictions, makes them an asset in the field of non-interest financial services.”

 Modupe Ladipo, Former CEO,